danascheider/sim_legacy_frontend/docs/contexts.md

   * `newTitle`: the new title of the list taken from the form the user submitted
   * `success`: an optional success callback that can be used for handling state within the component that calls the function
   * `error`: an optional error callback that can be used to clean up state within the component that calls the function
-* `performShoppingListCreate`: a function that creates a shopping list for the authenticated user, also encompassing error handling logic.
+* `performShoppingListCreate`: a function that creates a shopping list for the authenticated user and updates the master list to reflect the change, also encompassing error handling logic.
 The function takes 3 arguments:
   * `title`: the title of the new list
   * `success`: an optional success callback that can be used for handling state within the component that calls the function
   * `error`: an optional error callback that can be used to clean up state within the component that calls the function
-* `performShoppingListDelete`: a function that deletes the list specified through the API, also encompassing error handling logic.
+* `performShoppingListDestroy`: a function that deletes the list specified through the API, also encompassing error handling logic.
 The function takes 3 arguments:
   * `listId`: the ID (primary key in the database) of the list to be updated
   * `success`: an optional success callback that can be used for handling state within the component that calls the function
   * `error`: an optional error callback that can be used to clean up state within the component that calls the function
+* `performShoppingListItemCreate`: a function that creates a shopping list item on the list specified (or combines the new attributes given with an existing item with the same description), also encompassing error handling logic.
+This will also cause the master list to update.
+The function takes four arguments:
+  * `listId`: the ID of the shopping list the item should be added to
+  * `attrs`: The attributes the item should be created with.
+Attributes can include:
+    * `description` (string, required, case-insensitively unique per list)
+    * `quantity` (integer, required, must be greater than 0)
+    * `notes` (any notes associated with other item - will be combined with existing notes if the item is combined with another existing item)
+  * `success`: an optional success callback that can be used for handling state within the component that calls the function
+  * `error`: an optional error callback that can be used to clean up state within the component that calls the function
+* `performShoppingListItemUpdate`: a function that updates the specified shopping list item, also encompassing error handling logic.
+This will also cause the master list to update.
+The function takes four arguments:
+  * `itemId`: the ID of the item to be updated
+  * `attrs`: the attributes to be updated on the list item.
+Cannot update item `description`.
+Attributes can include:
+    * `quantity` (integer, greater than 0)
+    * `notes` (string)
+  * `success`: an optional success callback that can be used for handling state within the component that calls the function
+  * `error`: an optional error callback that can be used for cleaning up state within the component that calls the function
+* `performShoppingListItemDestroy`: a function that destroys the specified shopping list item, also encompassing error handling logic.
+This also updates the master list to reflect the change.
+The function takes three arguments:
+  * `itemId`: the ID of the item to be destroyed
+  * `success`: an optional success callback that can be used for handling state within the component that calls the function
+  * `error`: an optional error callback that can be used for cleaning up state within the component that calls the function
 * `flashProps`: the props to be passed to the `FlashMessage` component when/if it is displayed
 * `flashVisible`: whether a `FlashMessage` should be visible (set to `true` if there's been some kind of error)
-* `setFlashProps`: a function to set the type and message in the `FlashMessage` component; takes an object argument
+* `setFlashProps`: a function to set the type and message in the `FlashMessage` component; takes an object argument.
+The allowed keys in the object are:
+  * `type`: one of 'success', 'error', or 'info'; determines the colour of the flash message (green for 'success', red for 'error', and blue for 'info')
+  * `header`: the first line of the flash message (string)
+  * `message`: the rest of the flash message.
+If given a string, the string will be rendered; if given an array of strings, they will be rendered as a bulleted list
 * `setFlashVisible`: a function to set the visibility of the `FlashMessage` component; takes a boolean argument

 ### Testing